Financing a Private Jet

 Are you planning to finance your aircraft purchase?

-Financing a private jet aircraft purchase is a relatively straight-forward process and at the current very low interest rates in late 2019, financing may be a very savvy acquisition strategy.
+Financing a private jet aircraft purchase is a relatively straight-forward process and at the currently still very low interest rates in early 2021, financing may be a very savvy acquisition strategy.

 Aircraft lenders typically evaluate more than just the aircraft buyer’s income and credit history.
 The following factors may also be taken into account: